WPDevelopers/notificationx/README.txt

 10. **[Google Analytics[PRO]](https://notificationx.com/integrations/google-analytics/):** Display Google Analytics insights and visitor counts with more marketing insight to engage your potential buyers.

 11. **[ReviewX](https://reviewx.io/):** Display beautiful reviews from ReviewX.
-Currently it supports WooCommerce, and you could showcase your multi-criteria reviews.
+Currently it supports WooCommerce, and you can showcase your multi-criteria reviews.

 12. **[Elementor](https://wordpress.org/plugins/elementor/):** With the introduction of Elementor integration, you can create & design stunning Notification Bars quite easily.
 You can choose from various pre-set layouts and customize the layout any way you want.
 Also can create a GDPR Cookie consent bar[PRO], and use an evergreen timer [PRO].